CoreLathe/Armature-7_Traces/README.md

 > "I'd want acoustic data on bronze bell frequencies to fully verify this... direct archaeological confirmation... has not been identified.
 The synthesis is plausible but unproven."

+**Evaluate yourself**
+1. Open `trace_analysis_protocol.md`
+2. Open any trace file
+3. Copy both into your LLM
+4. Prompt: "Evaluate this trace according to the protocol."

 **The Architecture**

 Armature-7 treats reasoning as an interrupt-driven state machine.
 Hard dimensional budgets bind downstream claims.
 Epistemic suspension halts at knowledge boundaries versus emitting hedging synthesis.
 Exactly seven cognitive primitives enforce this discipline: no tool use, no retrieval augmentation, and no retry loops.
 Validation occurs through internal consistency alone.